Deep Empirical Risk Minimization in finance: looking into the future

 \subsection{Production Planning}

-The above structure includes the multi-stage optimization problems introduced by \citet{BSS,BSS2}.
-For clarity, here we describe only a simple example of these problems which is very similar to Example 1 in \citet{BSS} and refer the reader to \citet{BSS,BSS2} for the more general problems.
+The multi-stage optimization problems introduced by \cite{BSS,BSS2} is in the above structure as well.
+Although not in quantitative finance, here we describe a simple example of these problems that is very similar to Example 1 in \cite{BSS}, to clarify many of the notions introduced in the paper.

-Consider producers facing an optimal production decision.
+We consider producers facing an optimal production decision.
 They observe the random demand $Z_1,Z_2$ in two stages.
-The production level is decided after observing $Z_1$ but before $Z_2$.
-The second component of the random demand $Z_2$ is observed at the final stage.
+The production level $a(Z_1)$ is decided after observing $Z_1$ but before $Z_2$ and the second component of the random demand $Z_2$ is observed afterwards, at the final stage.
 The goal is to bring the final inventory level close to zero by properly choosing the production level at stage one.
 Let $\Xa$ be the inventory level.
 We assume the initial inventory is zero and no production is made initially.
-Then, $\Xa_1=Z_1$ and with $a(\cdot):=a(1,\cdot)$, $\Xa_2=\Xa_1- a(Z_1)+Z_2$, and the problem is to minimize
+Then, $\Xa_1=Z_1$, $\Xa_2=\Xa_1- a(Z_1)+Z_2$, and the problem is to minimize